 We are a member of RAILS (Reaching Across Illinois Library System) and the SWAN Database Consortium, which provides an online catalog allowing our cardholders to borrow from the Crete Public Library, as well as more than 100 other public library collections through the interlibrary loan service.

-The seeds of the Crete Public Library were planted in 1929, when a small collection of donated books was made available to the public at a public school library.
-In the early 1960s, the first stand-alone location was in the historic home of Dr. Charles Blim, at the northeast corner of North and Benton Streets.
+The seeds of the Crete Public Library were planted in 1929 when a small collection of donated books was made available to the community at a public school library.
+In the early 1960s, the first stand-alone location was in the historic home of Dr. Charles Blim, at the northeast corner of North and Benton streets.
 With a staff of one, it was open just 14 hours a week.

-For more information on the history of Crete Public Library, including article and pictures, please visit www.capturingcrete.org.
+For more information on the history of the Crete Public Library, including articles and pictures, please visit our historical archives, Capturing Crete.